Can You Bring Magnets on a Plane? TSA Magnet Rules

 Contents

-The Transportation Security Administration website states that there are no restrictions on taking magnets through a security checkpoint at the airport.
+The Transportation Security Administration website states no restrictions on taking magnets through a security checkpoint at the airport.
 They can normally be left in your carry on when the bag goes through the x-ray machine so you do not need to remove them and place them in a tray.

-As with anything the final decision on what can or cannot be taken through the checkpoint rests with the TSA officer.
+As with anything, the final decision on what can or cannot be taken through the checkpoint rests with the TSA officer.

 • magnetic toys